good-php/reflection/README.md

 // \DateTime
 $reflection->method('prepend')->parameter('value')->type();

-// Traversable<int, \DateTime>
+// \Traversable<int, \DateTime>
 $reflection->method('getIterator')->returnType();
 ```

-### Who is it for?
+### 🙋 Who is it for?

 If you've used reflection and missed having PHPDoc-parsed types and other information - this
 is for you.

-### Why?
+### 🤔 Why?

 PHP is in a state where some very vital features only exist in userland (i.e. PHPStan),
 like generics, tuple types, conditional types, type aliases and more.
 When you need
 reflection, you usually also need it to work with all of those userland features.
 Obviously,
 PHP's built in reflection doesn't do that.

-### Can I use it in runtime?
+### ⚡ Can I use it in runtime?

 Yes!
 That's the point - you can and should use it in runtime.

 - need to reflect properties of a class for serialization?
 Done.
 - need to reflect constructor parameters for dependency injection?
 Done.
 - need to reflect methods of a class for an auto-mapped HTTP client?
 Done.